-- 1st, - -- TransCanada Border PipeLine will contribute its 6% general partner interest in Northern Border Pipeline to TC PipeLines intermediate partnership in exchange for (1) a 1.0101% general partner interest in the intermediate partnership, and (2) an 18.9899% limited partner interest in the TC PipeLines intermediate partnership. - -- TransCan Northern will contribute its 24% general partner interest in Northern Border Pipeline to TC PipeLines intermediate partnership in exchange for a 80% limited partner interest in the intermediate partnership. - 2nd, - -- TC PipeLines will issue the common units in the public offering. - -- TransCanada Border PipeLine will transfer its 18.9899% limited partner interest in the intermediate partnership to TC PipeLines in exchange for (1) a 1.0% general partner interest in TC PipeLines, (2) a limited partner interest in TC PipeLines consisting of common units and 3,960,000 subordinated units, and (3) the incentive distribution rights. - -- TransCan Northern will transfer its 80% limited partner interest in the intermediate partnership to TC PipeLines in exchange for common units. - 3rd, - -- TC PipeLines will use the proceeds of the offering, after underwriting discounts and commissions and payment of expenses, to redeem all of the common units issued to TransCanada Border PipeLine and TransCan Northern. - -- TransCanada Border PipeLine will transfer to the general partner its (1) 1.0% general partner interest in TC PipeLines, (2) 1.0101% general partner interest in the intermediate partnership, (3) limited partner interest in TC PipeLines consisting of 3,960,000 subordinated units, and (4) the incentive distribution rights. - After giving effect to these transactions: - -- TransCanada Border PipeLine and TransCan Northern will not own any direct interests in TC PipeLines. - -- Our general partner will own subordinated units, the incentive distribution rights and the general partner interests.
+- 1st, - -- TransCanada Border PipeLine will contribute its 6% general partner interest in Northern Border Pipeline to TC PipeLines intermediate partnership in exchange for (1) a 1.0101% general partner interest in the intermediate partnership, and (2) a % limited partner interest in the intermediate partnership. - -- TransCan Northern will contribute its 24% general partner interest in Northern Border Pipeline to TC PipeLines intermediate partnership in exchange for a % limited partner interest in the intermediate partnership. - 2nd, - -- TC PipeLines will issue the common units in the public offering. - -- TransCanada Border PipeLine will transfer its limited partner interest in the intermediate partnership to TC PipeLines in exchange for (1) a 1% general partner interest in TC PipeLines, (2) subordinated units, (3) common units, and (4) the incentive distribution rights. - -- TransCan Northern will transfer its limited partner interest in the intermediate partnership to TC PipeLines in exchange for common units. - 3rd - -- TC PipeLines will pay the expenses of the offering. - -- TC PipeLines will use the remaining net proceeds of the offering to redeem all of the common units issued to TransCanada Border PipeLine and TransCan Northern. - -- TransCanada Border PipeLine will transfer its subordinated units, the incentive distribution rights and general partner interests to the general partner. - After giving effect to these transactions: - -- TransCanada Border PipeLine and TransCan Northern will not own any direct interests in TC PipeLines. - $\mbox{--}$ Our general partner will own subordinated units, the incentive distribution rights and the general partner interests.